 Transformational capabilities and education excellence

-The TCM members are working on setting up a new Master program in Sustainable Tourism and Hospitality Management with expected start in Fall 2021.
+The TCM members have constructed a new Master’s programme in Sustainable Tourism and Hospitality Management (STHM) with start in Fall 2021.
 Further, PhD courses that can be offered open for international PhD students at other universities are planned.

 Exploration of big challenges/wicked problems